paugier/piconumpy/bench/microbench_low_level/README.md

 - `board` (command `make bench_board`): few indexing, simple float computations with sin/cos and instantiation of a small array.

+- `instantiate` (command `make bench_instantiate`): dominated by the instantiation/deletion of small arrays of 4 floats.

 The files result_*.txt contain few results.